The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Non-regular Model

 \subsection{Model and Result}

-This section considers a bounded source and observation as in \cite{VempatyV2015b}, where the source-observation model is assumed to be \emph{non-regular} in the sense of regularity conditions of the Cram\'{e}r-Rao lower bound \cite{VanTrees1968, LehmannC2006}.
-A special case of such non-regular model is known as a copula\footnote{A copula is a multivariate distribution that has the uniform distribution for each marginal \cite{Nelsen2006}.} that models dependency between two (or multiple) uniform random variables and is widely used in quantitative finance: the CEO wishes to estimate some economic events or financial risks such as bankruptcy of a firm, but only related indicators governed by the copula model are observable.
+This section considers bounded source and observation alphabets $\mathcal{X}, \mathcal{Y} \subsetneq \mathbb{R}$ as in \cite{VempatyV2015b}, where the source-observation model is assumed to be \emph{non-regular} in the sense of the Cram\'{e}r-Rao lower bound regularity condition \cite{VanTrees1968, LehmannC2006}.
+An example of such non-regular models is $Y=X+N$ with $X, N \sim \textsf{unif}[0,1]$ independently.
+Let us first state formal definitions.
+Detailed explanation and intuition are deferred until after the main theorem statement. \begin{itemize} \item[(B1)] The source and observation are finitely supported, that is, $\mathcal{X}, \mathcal{Y} \subset \mathbb{R}$ are (possibly finite union of) bounded intervals of the real line.